How to create an event

 If you are a licensed trainer working with a certification brand, you can also choose to present materials in different languages.
 For this, your brand coordinator should enable this option and select the languages you can work with.
 If you expect to see attendees from different countries, it could be a good idea to let them know beforehand what language will be used for the event's materials.

 Now add correct start and end dates/times, along with a time zone.
 A time zone is important, especially for online events, as it is shown on an event’s page, giving visitors a hint when the session takes place.

-Though a time zone for on-site events is visible only in the cabinet, we recommend setting it correctly.
-We plan to send automated emails taking into account the time zones of events.
+Though a time zone for in-person events is visible only on your account, we recommend setting it correctly.
+We plan to send automated emails in accordance with time zones of events.

 Add a description and cover photo